SonuR12/SonuR12/README.md

 ## 💼 About Me

-- 🎓 Currently pursuing B.Tech in CSE from ADGIPS (GGSIPU)
+- 🎓 Currently pursuing B.Tech in CSE from (GGSIPU)
 - 💻 I specialize in **JavaScript**, **TypeScript**, **React**, **Next.js**, **Flutter**, **Node.js**, **MongoDB**, and **MySQL**
 - 🚀 Focused on building user-friendly, accessible, and performant products
 - 🔐 Interested in Auth systems (Clerk, Firebase, JWT) and cloud integrations (GCP, Vercel)